 - Keep the person still.
-Do not move the person unless there is danger.
+Do not move the person unless there is a threat.

 - Reassure the person.

-- Do not give anything to eat or drink.
+- Do not let them eat or drink anything.

 Dealing with Burns

-Exposure to electricity can cause burns to the skin, and in severe cases, the internal organs.
-The electricity may cause ‘entry’ and ‘exit’ burns – for example, entering via a hand and leaving via the feet.
+Vulnerability to electric current may cause burns to the skin, and in drastic cases, the internal organs.
+The electricity can also cause ‘entry’ and ‘exit’ burns – for example, the current transmitting through the body entering through the hand and exiting via the feet.

-- For burns, Cover with sterile, non-adhesive bandages or clean cloth.
-Do not apply butter, oil, lotions, or creams (especially if they contain fragrance).
-Apply a petroleum-based ointment two to three times per day.
+- For burns, House the wound with sterile, non-adhesive dressings or a piece of clean fabric.
+Do not use butter, oil, lotions, or creams on the wound (especially if they include fragrance).
+Apply a petroleum-based balm two to three times per day.

 For responsive casualties:

-- Cool burns for a minimum of 10 minutes under cold water
+- Cool burns for at least 10 minutes under cold water

 For unresponsive casualties:

-- Cool the burn with wet dressings (or special burn dressings) after placing them in the recovery position.
+- Cool the burn with wet bandages (or special burn dressings) after placing them in the recovery position.

 - Burst any blisters